elixir-luxembourg/project-setup-practical/README.md

 # Practical exercise on data analysis

-In this practical, you will perform multiple steps needed on working environment setup for reproducible data analysis using the code versioning system `git`, systems environment management `renv` and `RMarkdown` to create reproducible documents.
+In this practical, you will perform steps needed on working environment setup for reproducible data analysis using the code versioning system `git`, systems environment management `renv` and `RMarkdown/Quarto` to create reproducible documents.

 ## Requirements